Dysphagia in Children

-If your child’s swallowing issues start suddenly, your child may have something stuck in his or her esophagus.
+If your child’s swallowing issues start suddenly, your child may have something stuck in their esophagus.
 If your child has trouble swallowing and a fever, it may be from an infection.
 It will need to be treated with medicine.
 These can both be emergencies.
-Your child will need medical If your child has chronic dysphagia or dysphagia caused by a health condition, speech
+They need to be treated right away.
+If your child has chronic dysphagia or dysphagia caused by a health condition, speech